NCAT can review the guardianship and financial management orders that it makes.

 circumstances have changed affecting the order

 there is no further need for a guardian.

 You can apply for a review of the appointment of a particular financial manager rather than the financial management order itself.
-The Tribunal can only revoke the appointment of a financial manager if it is satisfied that:
+NCAT can only revoke the appointment of a financial manager if it is satisfied that: